 refLocList

 Indicates a reference location associated to an SMTC configuration in smtc5list.
 If present, it includes the same number of entries as smtc5list.
-The first entry in this list corresponds to the first entry in smtc5list, the second entry corresponds to the seccond entry in smtc5list, and so on.
+The first entry in this list corresponds to the first entry across smtc4list and smtc5list, the second entry corresponds to the seccond entry across smtc4list and smtc5list, and so on.

 [Comments]: